nixworks/public/news/2012/01/28/index.md

 ##### Dakar
 ### [Fires rage through Dakar after Senegal's top court rules that President Abdoulaye Wade can run for a third term in office next month and prevents his best-known opponent, Grammy Award-winning musician Youssou N'Dour, from running against him. ](/news/2012/01/28/fires-rage-through-dakar-after-senegal-s-top-court-rules-that-president-abdoulaye-wade-can-run-for-a-third-term-in-office-next-month-and-pre.md)
-_Context: Youssou N'Dour, Abdoulaye Wade, Senegal, Grammy Award, Dakar_
+_Context: Senegal, Abdoulaye Wade, Dakar, Grammy Award, Youssou N'Dour_

 ##### Islamist
 ### [11 Islamist militants are killed in a shootout in the northeastern Nigerian city of Maiduguri. ](/news/2012/01/28/11-islamist-militants-are-killed-in-a-shootout-in-the-northeastern-nigerian-city-of-maiduguri.md)
-_Context: Islamist, Maiduguri, Nigeria_
+_Context: Maiduguri, Nigeria, Islamist_

 ##### Archbishop of York
 ### [Archbishop of York Dr. John Sentamu calls on the Church of England not to permit same-sex marriage. ](/news/2012/01/28/archbishop-of-york-dr-john-sentamu-calls-on-the-church-of-england-not-to-permit-same-sex-marriage.md)